The 7 best Reddit lead generation tools in 2026.

 Brand24

-• Entry tier updates every 12 hours; hot threads can cool first
+- Entry-tier mention updates aren't real-time; hot threads can cool first

 Redreach